UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Quest Completion:**
   - **Receive Pledged CP Back:** Upon completing the quest, get your pledged CP returned.
   - **Difficulty Adjustment:** Decrease the activity's difficulty by 1 (not below 1) if the quest duration was equal to or longer than your initial confidence level.
-  - **Inertia Phase Initiation:** Option to continue the activity in inertia phase.
+  - **Inertia Phase Initiation:** Option to continue the activity in the inertia phase.

 ### **3.3 Inertia**

 - **Definition:** The phase after completing a quest, allowing continuation of the same activity without pledging additional CP.
 - **Rules:**
   - **Activity Continuation:** Continue performing the same activity daily.
-  - **Streak Maintenance:** Maintain your consecutive day count from the quest.
+  - **Streak Maintenance:** Maintain your consecutive day count for the purpose of continuing the activity, but note that days in inertia are not counted towards reward calculations in future quests.
   - **Rewards:**
-    - **CP Reward per Todo:** Remains constant, equal to the reward on the last day of the quest.
+    - **CP Reward per Todo:** Remains constant during inertia, equal to the reward on the last day of the quest.
-    - **Capped by Original Difficulty:** Maximum reward per todo remains capped by the activity's difficulty at the time the quest was taken.
+    - **Immediate Rewards:** CP earned during inertia is gained immediately upon completion of each todo.
   - **Breaking the Streak:**
     - **No Losses:** No CP losses upon ending inertia since the pledge was already returned.
-    - **Streak Reset:** If you miss a day, the streak ends, and future todos are treated as new quests or activities.
+    - **Consecutive Day Count Reset:** If you miss a day, the streak ends, and your consecutive day count is reset.

 ### **3.4 Streaks and Consecutive Days**

-- **Consecutive Day Count:** The total number of consecutive days you've performed the activity, including days from previous quests and inertia phases if the streak wasn't broken.
+- **Consecutive Day Count:**
+  - **Within a Quest:** Days are counted consecutively for reward calculation.
+  - **Between Quests (Same Activity):** If you start a new quest for the same activity without missing a day (excluding days of inertia), the consecutive day count continues from where it left off at the end of the last quest.
+  - **Excluding Inertia Days:** Days spent in the inertia phase are **not** counted towards the consecutive day count for reward calculations in new quests.
 - **Starting New Quests Without Breaking Streaks:**
-  - **Seamless Transition:** If you start a new quest for the same activity on the next day after completing a quest or inertia phase, your day count continues.
+  - **Seamless Transition:** If you start a new quest for the same activity on the next day after completing a quest or inertia phase **without missing a day**, your day count for reward calculation resumes from the end of the last quest (excluding inertia days).
-  - **Reward Calculation:** The day's todo is considered the next in sequence (e.g., 9th day), and rewards are calculated accordingly.
+  - **Reward Calculation:** The first day's todo in the new quest is considered the next in sequence from the last quest day count (e.g., if the last quest ended on day 8, the new quest starts at day 9 for reward purposes).
 - **Example:**
   - **First Quest Completed:** 8-day quest completed successfully.
-  - **Inertia Phase:** 5 days of continued activity.
+  - **Inertia Phase:** 5 days of continued activity (days 9-13 for activity tracking but not for reward calculation in future quests).
   - **New Quest Initiated:** Start a new quest on day 14 without missing a day.
-  - **Consecutive Day Count:** The new quest's first todo is considered day 14.
+  - **Consecutive Day Count for Rewards:** The new quest's first todo is considered day **9** (not day 14) for reward calculation.
-  - **Rewards:** Calculated using the total consecutive day count.
+  - **Rewards:** Calculated as `floor(√9) = 3 CP`, capped by the activity's difficulty at the time the new quest is taken.

 ## **4. Example Scenario**

 **Endeavor:** Improve Physical Fitness

 - **Activity:** Run 2 kilometers.
-  - **Difficulty:** 7.
+  - **Initial Difficulty:** 7.

 ### **First Quest**